-Because the peel does reach some of the middle layer, a single application can remove a small amount of tattoo ink.
-There are two different types of chemicals used for tattoo removal: Trichloroacetic acid (TCA) and Phenol.
+There are two different types of chemicals used for tattoo removal: Trichloroacetic acid (TCA) and phenol.

 Trichloroacetic Acid (TCA)

-TCA is mild chemical peel that can remove tattoos after several applications.
-You can purchase TCA online from various retailers, and apply it yourself.
-It usually takes three months or more of chemical peel treatments to remove a tattoo completely, depending on the depth, size and color of the tattoo—some colors are harder to remove than others.
+TCA is a mild chemical peel that can fade or remove tattoos after several applications--it usually takes three months or more depending on the depth, size and color of the tattoo.
+Since some colors, such as red and yellow, are harder to remove than others, outcomes will vary.

-Phenol penetrates more deeply than TCA, and removes tattoos much more quickly.
-Because Phenol is a much stronger product, there’s a greater risk of loss of pigmentation and scarring.
+Phenol penetrates more deeply than TCA and removes tattoo ink much more quickly and effectively.
+Because phenol is a much stronger product, there’s a greater risk of scarring and loss of pigmentation.
 For this reason, phenol must be applied by a professional in a clinical setting.
 There is also a greater risk of pain and irritation from this process.
-Prices for phenol peels vary by provider, so do your research.

 Are chemical peels effective in the removal of tattoos?

 Chemical peels typically affect the top layer of your skin, but can partially reach the middle layer, where ink pigment mostly resides.
 Because peels reach some of the middle layer, a single application can remove a small amount of tattoo ink.
 So, at best, a chemical peel--no matter its strength--will allow the tattoo to fade, making this method not very effective in the removal of tattoos.

 Still, some patients choose to undergo chemical peel treatment to help fade their tattoos before going in for laser tattoo removal treatments.
 This may reduce the cost of laser therapy, as fewer sessions may be required, and with fewer sessions, patients endure less pain than they would if they underwent more treatments.